Derbion: Overview

 Derbion may contain up to 200 shops, a supermarket, a cinema and many eateries.
 Anchor tenants include Next, Marks & Spencer and Sainsbury's.
-There is also a cinema, named the Showcase Cinema de Lux, in the centre as well as a bowling arcade named Hollywood Bowl Group and an adventure golf site named ‘Paradise Island’.
+There is also a cinema, named the Showcase Cinema de Lux, in the centre as well as a bowling arcade named Hollywood Bowl Group and a Paradise Island Adventure Golf venue.
 It has three car parks (Centre, Basement and Bradshaw Way) which are a few minutes walk away from both Derby's bus and railway stations.
 There was a previously a fourth car park, Riverside, but this closed in April 2023 and is planned to be demolished in the near future.

 The former Eagle Market, once the UK's largest indoor market, adjoins the centre.
 The market, as well as Derby Theatre, were considered to be part of the centre until 2007, when the centre was known as The Eagle Centre.
 When the centre was expanded and renamed (see below), the market, owned by the Westfield Group and Hermès, but operated by Derby City Council, did not take on the Westfield name; it slightly changed its name from the Eagle Centre Market to simply the Eagle Market and introduced its own branding, separate from both the former Eagle Centre's and Westfield's), making itself distinct from the shopping centre for the first time.
 The Eagle Market closed on 29 July 2023 and is now currently being redeveloped.

 A much smaller indoor shopping precinct, St Peter's Way, is also physically connected to Derbion.
 Customers can walk seamlessly between the two.